FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

   - Arduino w/ CNC shield, wired to the 12-pin socket
   - 12V Wired Connector
   - 12V to 5V Converter
+- Converter case
+- Barrel plug connector
-- M3 screws [SIZE???]
+- 20 mm M3 screws with nuts (2)
+- Micro USB Cable, right angle, Power cable for Raspberry Pi
+- USB A/B cable for Raspberry Pi to Arduino

 ### Installing the 12V to 5V Converter
 <a name="installcon"></a>

-**Components:**
+**Parts:**

 - 12V to 5V Converter
 - Converter case
-- USB to Screw Terminal adapter
 - Micro USB cable for Raspberry Pi
 - 4-channel Relay Board

 **Assembly**
-- **Place Converter in its converter case.** Orient the 12Vto 5V converter and slide it into the Converter Case.
+- **Place Converter in its converter case.** Orient the 12Vto 5V converter and slide it into the Converter Case (shows as orange case in picture).

 <IMG ALT="Slide converter into case" SRC="./media/control-unit/installcon.png" width="300" />

 <BR><BR>
 - **Add Power for the Raspberry Pi.** Plug the USB cable for the Raspberry Pi into the USB port on the converter.
-- **Add Power for the Relay Board.** Insert the DC+ red wire and DC- black wire into the USB-to-Screw-terminal adapter.
-Plug the adapter into the second USB port on the Converter.
+- **Add Power for the Relay Board.** Insert the DC+ red wire and DC- black wire into the screw terminal on the Relay Board.
 - **Install Converter in Control Unit Case.** Position the Converter in the lower right corner of the flat case.
 The circular mounting tab on the Converter case should line up with a hole in floor of the Control Unit case.
 Use an M3 screw to secure the Converter case to the floor.

 <IMG ALT="Slide converter into case" SRC="./media/control-unit/installcon.png" width="300" />

 ### Installing the 4-channel Relay Board

-**Components:**
+**Parts:**

 - 4-channel Relay Board
 - Relay Board case (3D printed)
-- M3 screws [SIZE???]
+- 12mm M3 screws (1)

 <IMG ALT="Relay Board installed in the case" SRC="./media/control-unit/installrelay.png" width="300" />
 <BR>
 <BR>

 - **Install Relay Board in Control Unit Case.** Position the Relay Board in the upper left corner of the flat case.
-The circular mounting tab on the Relay Board case should line up with a hole in floor of the Control Unit case.
-Use an M3 screw to secure the Realy Board case to the floor.
+The circular mounting tab on the Relay Board case should line up with a hole in the floor of the Control Unit case.
+Use an M3 screw to secure the Relay Board case to the floor.
-- **Cable Management** You make need to unplug the cable from the converter.
-From the Relay Board run the cable to the bottom of the case and run it to the right to tuck the cable into the case.
+- **Cable Management** You may need to unplug the cable from the converter.
+From the Relay Board run the cable to the bottom of the case and then run it to the right to tuck the cable into the case.

 <IMG ALT="Slide converter into case" SRC="./media/control-unit/installcon.png" width="300" />

 ### Installing the Arduino
 <a name="installard"></a>

-#### **Components**
+#### **Parts**

 - Arduino w/ CNC shield
 - USB A-to-B cable
-- 2x 20mm M3 screws

 #### **Assembly**

 - **Install Arduino in Control Unit Case.** Insert the Arduino w/ CNC shield into its spot in the upper right of the case with its USB port facing the center.
 It should slot into the supports snugly when pushed toward the right side of the case.
-- **Add power cable for the Arduino.** Plug the USB B side of the A-B cable into the USB micro port on the Arduino
+- **Add power cable for the Arduino.** Plug the USB B side of the A-B cable into the USB port on the Arduino
 - **Check your work** Verify the red and black wires are secured to the (+) and (-) terminals on the Arduino shield.

 <IMG ALT="Slide converter into case" SRC="./media/control-unit/installard.png" width="300" />